A QUBO formulation for top-$\tau$ eigencentrality nodes: Abstract

 \section{Abstract}

 The efficient calculation of the centrality or ``hierarchy” of nodes in a network has gained great relevance in recent years due to the generation of large amounts of data.
-The eigenvector centrality is quickly becoming a good metric for centrality due to both its simplicity and fidelity.
-In this work we lay the foundations for the calculation of eigenvector centrality using quantum computational paradigms such as quantum annealing and gate-based quantum computing.
+The eigenvector centrality {(aka eigencentrality)} is quickly becoming a good metric for centrality due to both its simplicity and fidelity.
+In this work we lay the foundations for {solving the eigencentrality problem of ranking the importance of the nodes of a network with scores from the eigenvector of the network}, using quantum computational paradigms such as quantum annealing and gate-based quantum computing.
 The problem is reformulated as a quadratic unconstrained binary optimization (QUBO) that can be solved on both quantum architectures.
-The results focus on correctly identifying a given number of the most important nodes in numerous networks given by our QUBO formulation of eigenvector centrality on both the D-Wave and IBM quantum computers.
+The results focus on correctly identifying a given number of the most important nodes in numerous networks given by {the sparse vector solution of our QUBO formulation of the problem of identifying the top-$\tau$ highest eigencentrality nodes in a network on both the D-Wave and IBM quantum computers}.